 - 4. Secure the hub assembly with the nut.
 Tighten only until snug. - 5.
 Secure the brake caliper to the knuckle with the two cap screws.
-Tighten the auxiliary caliper to specifications.
-Tighten the hydraulic caliper to specifications.
+Tighten the auxiliary caliper to 20 ft-lb.
+Tighten the hydraulic caliper to 20 ft-lb.

-- PR243A - 6.
-Tighten the hub nut (from step 4) to specifications; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.
+6. Tighten the hub nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.

-7. Install the wheel and tighten to specifications.
+7. Install the wheel and tighten to 45 ft-lb.